🕯️ Tutorial · 6 min read

 WaxPour temp

-Tip: Save 50 ml warm wax to top up the sinkhole that forms around the wick ~30 min in.
+Tip: save 50 ml of warm wax to top up the sinkhole that forms around the wick ~30 minutes in.

 6